w3c/web-locks/EXPLAINER.md

 ```js
 navigator.locks.request(name, lock => new Promise(r => {}));
 ```
 In practice, you may want to reserve some ability to resolve the promise, e.g. in response to a "sign out" event or indication that the tab has become inactive.
-But in some scenarios (e.g. master election) then never releasing the lock until the page is terminated is entirely reasonable.
+But in some scenarios (e.g. primary election) then never releasing the lock until the page is terminated is entirely reasonable.

 *If a tab is holding an exclusive lock, what happens if another lock request for the same resource is made?*